intuit/sdp/README.md

 # Getting Started

-To add sdp to your project:

-1. Using Android Studio and Gradle:
+To add sdp to your project (Using Android Studio and Gradle):

-  add compile 'com.intuit.sdp:sdp-android:1.0.5' to your build.gradle dependencies block.
+  add implementation 'com.intuit.sdp:sdp-android:1.0.5' to your build.gradle dependencies block.

   for example:

   ```
   dependencies {
-    compile 'com.intuit.sdp:sdp-android:1.0.5'
+    implementation 'com.intuit.sdp:sdp-android:1.0.5'
   }
   ```

-2. Using Eclipse ADT:

-  add sdp as a library to your project.

 See the [sdp_example.xml](https://github.com/intuit/sdp/blob/master/sdp-android/src/main/res/layout/sdp_example.xml) to see how to use to the sdp size unit.

 For easy mapping of designs to sdp units, one can create designs with 300 pixels screen width - in this case each pixel in the design corresponds to 1 sdp.